Premium packaging for jewellery, watches and eyewear - since 1953

 Westpack develops, markets and sells quality packaging and accessories for the jewellery, watch and eyewear industry.
 Always keeping the customer in mind, we create long-term relationships by working persistently towards meeting the customer needs.
 We perform better today than we did yesterday.
 We do this, because we aim to be Europe’s preferred supplier of packaging and accessories for the jewellery, watch, and eyewear trade.

 We have been producing and selling packaging for the jewellery and watch industry for more than 60 years.
 Both nationally and internationally, Westpack's products and services are highly respected.

 Although we are a B2B company, we operate with open prices on our online store.
-We also send you free samples on most of our products.
+We also send you samples on most of our products.
 It is just our way of doing things.

 Here are some additional reasons to do business with us:

 - We have a wide selection of quality products at great prices.
 Our customer service is second-to-none, and take pride in providing detailed guidance.

 - We offer fast delivery, low start-up costs and low minimum orders.

 - We have a fantastic online store with 11 supported languages.
 But if you need to talk about product development and logo printing, our multilingual sales department is ready to take your calls or answer your emails and chat messages.